SAP Business One vs. Microsoft Dynamics 365

 Users also gain access to the same powerful capabilities.
 We’re talking AI and machine learning, real-time insights, integration with Azure, the Power Platform, and Microsoft’s productivity apps.

 All of this makes it easy to add, update, or replace modules and integrations as the business evolves.
-You’re not signing up for a basic plan with limited or “lite” features, then abandoning the solution when it’s time for something bigger, better, and more intelligent.
+In other words, you won’t be signing up for a basic plan with limited or “lite” features, then abandoning the solution when it’s time for something bigger, better, and more intelligent.

 Dynamics BC and SAP Business One address similar pain points and opportunities for growing SMBs.
 However, the two platforms take very different approaches to customization, plan flexibility, and pricing plans.